 There has been little recent timber harvest on the plot.
 Less than 2% of SNF land has been harvested or thinned in the last 20 years (155 acres) and an additional 10% of the SNF timber was cut 20-40 years ago.
-Lake County has harvested 16% of their land in the last 25 years and sheared and planted 44 acres for moose habitat improvement in the spring of 2019.
+Lake County has harvested only 55 acres of their land in the last 25 years as well as shearing and planting another 44 acres for moose habitat improvement in the spring of 2019.
 Harvest plans for SNF lands on Plot 238 are part of the Beaver River Project and include approximately 2,680 acres of various treatments, including 1,668 acres of clear-cut with reserves.
-The final environmental assessment for the Beaver River Project area was released 15 February, 2019.
-Work to lay out timber sales has commenced with the first sales expected in the summer of 2022.
+The final environmental assessment for the Beaver River Project area was released 15 February, 2019; however; no harvest has started yet.
 In addition, 120 acres of brush shearing was done between 2018-2020.
 There are no current plans for harvest on State land.

-In 2022, 10 moose were observed on plot 238, part of the Beaver River Project Area (Figure 6).
-With the exception of 2022, moose numbers on plot 238 were lower than the mean of other high density plots the four previous times this plot has been surveyed since 2004.
+In 2023, 1 moose was observed on plot 238, part of the Beaver River Project Area (Figure 6).
+With the exception of 2022, moose numbers on plot 238 were lower than the mean of other high density plots the five previous times this plot has been surveyed since 2010.